katrindaet/ChallengePetra2022/README.md

 ### Prepare installation directory:

 1. Install all requirements specified in requirements.txt.

-Also install google-cloud-core.
+   If you want to use Google Cloud TTS, also install `google-cloud-core` and `google-cloud-texttospeech`.

 2. Create new single file installer using auto py to exe (https://github.com/brentvollebregt/auto-py-to-exe):
   * main.py file selected